-- Using a pressure gauge, check inflation pressure in each section of the tube (gauge not supplied). - Check the tightness of the outboard motor clamps or bolts. - Remove the cockpit drain plug and check it is working correctly. - Check the cockpit drain plug gasket, replace if necessary. - Check that the fuel tank is correctly installed and secured. - Top off fuel and lubricating oil levels to required levels.
-Note: do not overfill fuel tank. - Check that sufficient fuel is available for your trip. - Be sure the outboard motor is not in gear before attempting to start. - Start the engine and check that the emergency kill switch functions correctly. - Check the load is evenly distributed. - Be sure that all navigation lights are in working order. - Check that all required safety equipment is on board (horn, first aid kit, waterproof light, cell phone in watertight case, fresh water reserve etc.).
-See also - "SAFETY EQUIPMENT" in the section "SAFETY". - Check that each passenger has his personal flotation device. - Check that the boat is equipped with an additional flotation device for emergency use. - Check that the boat is equipped with two oars/paddles.
-Check the condition of the oars and rowlocks. - Be sure that you do not exceed the recommended maximum load indicated on the Builder's plate.

-- Make sure that each passenger is seated or has a seat available.
+- Using a pressure gauge, check inflation pressure in each section of the tube (gauge not supplied). - Check the tightness of the outboard motor clamps or bolts. - Remove the cockpit drain plug and check it is working correctly. - Check the cockpit drain plug gasket, replace if necessary. - Check that sufficient fuel is available for your trip. - Be sure the outboard motor is not in gear before attempting to start. - Start the engine and check that the emergency kill switch functions correctly. - Check the load is evenly distributed. - Check that all required safety equipment is on board.
+See also "SAFETY EQUIPMENT" in the section "SAFETY". - Check that each passenger has his personal flotation device. - Check that the boat is equipped with an additional flotation device for emergency use. - Check that the boat is equipped with two oars/paddles.
+Check the condition of the oars and rowlocks. - Be sure that you do not exceed the recommended maximum load indicated on the Builder's plate. - Make sure that each passenger is seated or has a seat available.
 Inform all passengers regarding the necessity to hold on to safety handles or lines. - Be sure that the boat is equipped with at minimum 2 x boat length of suitable towing line.